 Post-war housing featured what we might call "minimalist" interiors.
-The advent of gypsum drywall eliminated the need for the wide trim boards required for wet plaster walls.
-Very narrow trim soon became the new standard that persists even today.
+The advent of gypsum drywall to replace wet plaster walls eliminated the need for the wide trim boards.
+Very narrow trim soon became the new standard that continues even today.

 But, the nice thing about post-war houses is that they can adapt to just about any interior styling.
 They are extremely flexible.
 While fussy Victorian may look out of place, any of what are termed the "modernism" styles can be used: art nouveau, art deco, industrial, and Scandinavian.
 Colonial houses lend themselves well to Colonial styles.
 Cape cods can adopt any of these as well as a toned down Arts and Crafts look.

 Art Nouveau/Art Deco:

 Art Nouveau began in the late 19th century as the French version of the Arts & Crafts movement.
 In this country it morphed into the Art Deco movement that lasted in somewhat muted form until the 1970s.
 It was most popular in the 1930s and gave period movie theaters, the Chrysler Building and the Golden Gate Bridge their characteristic look.

 Art Deco was not a true architectural style.
 It was more a style of decoration that emphasized very geometric shapes and forms using parallel straight lines, zigzags, chevrons and stylized floral motifs.
 The style made extensive use glass in both interior detail and furnishings and bold use of color in carpets and accessories.